Fistball: Defense

 The defender must be skillful in order to ensure their team can launch an effective attack.
 If a defensive shot is returned ineffectively, there will be little chance for a strong attack.
 The ball from an opponent's strong attacking hit or serve can be very hard to return, and most successful defenses are the result of running hard for the return.
 Players will often be required to jump or dive in order to reach the ball even before it hits the ground for the second time.

 A good defense is performed using the inside of the forearm while positioned behind the ball, facing the net.
 If the inside of the forearm not exactly behind the ball, the ball will not go in the desired direction, and will instead go erratically sideways.
 This is especially the case when the ball is wet.

-In order to lower the physical impact of the hit, one can carefully retract the arm at the moment of impact, but this is an art that few can master.
-A good defender possesses great agility, speed, responsiveness, technical ability, positional sense and the courage to put in extra physical effort to make contact.
-This unconditional commitment of each player makes up the foundation of the fistball sport dynamic.
+In order to lower the physical impact of the hit, one can retract the arm at the moment of impact, but this can be difficult.
+A good defender possesses agility, speed, responsiveness, technical ability, positional sense and courage to put in physical effort to make contact.
+Commitment of each player makes up the foundation of the fistball sport dynamic.